-Angelina College offers a Vocational Nurse Certificate II which is approved by the Texas Board of Nursing (BON).
+Angelina College offers a Vocational Nurse Certificate II approved by the Texas Board of Nursing (BON).
 The Texas BON is located at 1801 Congress Avenue Suite 10-200, Austin, Texas 78701; telephone (512) 395-7400.
 Angelina College is accredited by the Southern Association of Colleges and Schools Commission of Colleges, located at 1866 Southern Lane, Decatur, Georgia 30033; telephone (404) 679-4500.

-To be eligible for a Vocational Nurse Certificate II and receive permission to take the NCLEX-PN examination for licensure, students must have 1) successfully completed the entire prescribed course of study (45 credit hours) within the field of nursing education; 2) met all required passing scores on course work and exams; and 3) met any individually prescribed behavior(s) or remediation related to requirements.
+To be eligible for a Vocational Nurse Certificate II and receive permission to take the NCLEX-PN examination for licensure, students must have:

+1) Successfully completed the entire prescribed course of study (45 credit hours) within the field of nursing education.

+2) Met all required passing scores on coursework and exams.

+3) Met any individually prescribed behavior(s) or remediation related to requirements.

 Students must attend a variety of healthcare facilities in the East Texas area in order to meet clinical requirements.
-Students gain experiences within acute care facilities, clinics, long-term care facilities, senior care living facilities and simulation.
+Students gain experience within acute care facilities, clinics, long-term care facilities, senior care living facilities and simulation.

-ASSOCIATE DEGREE NURISNG PEDAGOGY/ANDRAGOGY
+ASSOCIATE DEGREE NURSING PEDAGOGY/ANDRAGOGY